danmbrown/city-of-whispers/Moves.md

 - **7 - 9** You succeed but the Magistrate will tell you the cost; Or the magistrate will offer you a hard choice.

 #### Consequences
-- Learn something about someone present
+- Learn something about someone or something
-- Learn something about the area
+- Escape the scene or remain hidden
 - Avoid attracting attention
-- Cause an opponent to stumble or hesitate
-- Cause an opponent temporary harm
+- Cause an opponent temporary harm or force them to hesitate
 - Change a detail about the scene
 - Create an opportunity for an ally
-- Escape the scene
 - Impress one or more people
-- Increase your reputation with someone
-- Learn the location of someone or something
-- Remain hidden
-- Remove one person from the scene
 - Take something from someone
 <a id="Scheme-Moves"></a>
 ## Scheme Moves
 ### Set Up a Scheme (Network)